TonyKennah/Chatter/README.md

 ## Running the Application

-To run the application, you will need Java and Maven installed.
+To run the backend server, you will need Java and Maven installed.
 Here are some common ways to start the application from the project's root directory:

 ### Basic Run
 ```shell